 This annual award is in recognition of an individual whose idea applies measurement concepts of instrumentation technology in a novel way to benefit society.
-The application must be a working solution to an engineering need or problem.
-Prize: $1,000, Plaque, up to $1,000 is granted on a need basis for the recipient to attend I2MTC in the year the award is presented, and publication of the idea in the I&M Magazine.
-Funding: Funded by the IEEE Instrumentation and Measurement Society.
-Presentation: Awarded annually at the discretion of the I&M Society Awards Committee at the following year’s I2MTC awards ceremony.
-Basis for Judging: It must be an application that best applies I&M principles in an innovative way and delivers impact for the society membership.
+The application must be a single, deployed (licensed or at least Technology Readiness Level 6 per EARTO recommendation on TRL) working solution to an engineering need or problem, not an overall body of work.
+Prize: $1,000, Plaque, up to $2,000 costs reimbursed (on a needs basis) associated with recipient attending I2MTC in the year the award is presented, and publication of the idea in the I&M Magazine.
+Funding: This award will be funded by IEEE Instrumentation and Measurement Awards Fund managed by the IEEE Foundation.
+Presentation: Awarded annually at the following year’s I2MTC awards ceremony.
+Award will be given only if a suitable awardee is identified.
+Basis for Judging: Recognizes application that best applies I&M principles in an innovative way and delivers impact for the society membership.
 Eligibility: All levels of Membership, including Student Members.
-Must be a member of the IEEE and the Instrumentation and Measurement Society at the time of nomination and presentation.
+Nominees must exhibit actions that reflect positively on and enhance the reputation of the I&M Society.
 Voting members of the Society Standing Awards Committee are not eligible.
-Nominees must exhibit actions that reflect positively on and enhance the reputation of the I&M Society.
 Eligibility and Selection process shall comply with procedures and regulations established in IEEE and Society/Council governing documents, particularly with IEEE Policy 4.4 on Awards Limitations.
-Previous award winners are not eligible.
-Nomination Details: Nomination Deadline: August 15 Note Regarding Endorsements: In addition to the Nominator’s Description of Impact and Description of Application Letters, up to three optional support letters may also be submitted.
-Nomination Form: Nominate for this Award Recipients 2023 Photo: Carlo Trigona For his innovative sensors that incorporate the response of plants to a wide range of environmental factors, becoming low, environmentally friendly, biodegradable instruments.
+Previous award winners are not eligible for substantially the same achievements (per IEEE Policies 4.4: An individual shall receive only one award for a given achievement, unless the significance merits a higher award, which may be given in the following year or thereafter.)
+Nomination Details: Nominations are solicited from all IMS Members.
+The call for nominations will be sent out via email to the IMS Membership, posted on the IMS social media accounts, and displayed on the IMS website.
+Nominations must be submitted through the IMS website.
+Self nominations are not permitted.
+In the case of multiple nominations from the same nominator, for the same individual, to the same award, the first complete nomination received shall be considered, unless the nominator requests that a revised version be used.
+Any revisions must be submitted by the nomination deadline.
+In the case of multiple nominations from different nominators, for the same individual, to the same award, the first complete nomination received shall be considered and any letters of support from additional nominations will be included in the nomination package (up to the maximum number of letters of support).
+Nominations must include the following supporting documents: Nominee's Biographical Summary Nominee's CV Description of Impact Description of Application Optional Letters of Support (up to 2 Letters of Support will be accepted) Support letter from an end-user, also confirming that the solution is either licensed by them or at TRL level 6) Nominations should comply with IEEE Policies and restrictions on awards.
+Incidents of misconduct including, but not limited to, violations of IEEE's publication policies, will be strongly considered by the awards committee and may be grounds for denial of an award or leadership position.
+Nomination Form: Nominate for this Award Recipients 2024 Photo: Lijun Xu For the Complex flow metering technologies for multi-layer oil field well logging.
+Acceptance Speech × 2023 Photo: Carlo Trigona For his innovative sensors that incorporate the response of plants to a wide range of environmental factors, becoming low, environmentally friendly, biodegradable instruments.
 Acceptance Speech × 2022 Photo: Tuan Guo For outstanding contributions to energy storage monitoring using optical fiber sensing technologies.
 Acceptance Speech × 2021 Photo: Wuqiang Yang For the impact of his work on online monitoring of fluidized beds in the following three aspects: (1) pharmaceuticals, (2) methanol-to-olefin (MTO) conversion, and (3) clean coal combustion.
 Acceptance Speech × 2020 Photo: Wuliang Yin For Online Monitoring of the Evolution of Steel Microstructure in a Hot Rolling Process.
 Acceptance Speech × 2019 Photo: Mathias Bonmarin For using lock-in thermal imaging to investigate stimuli-responsive nanoparticles in complex environments.
 Acceptance Speech × 2018 Photo: Robert X. Gao For In-Situ Process Monitoring of Injection Molding.
 Acceptance Speech × 2017 Photo: Paolo Castello For Smart Phasor Measurement Unit with variable reporting rate for Smart Grids.
-Acceptance Speech × 2016 Photo: Antonello Monti For Non-linear frequency domain identification for power systems components.
+Acceptance Speech × 2016 Photo: Dario Di Cara Acceptance Speech × Photo: Antonello Monti For Non-linear frequency domain identification for power systems components.
 Acceptance Speech × Photo: Andrea Cataldo Acceptance Speech × Photo: Roberto Ferrero For Battery and Fuel Cell Monitoring.
 Acceptance Speech × Photo: Yong Yan For Pulverized Fuel Flow Metering Systems.
 Acceptance Speech × Photo: John Donnal For the Non-Contact Power Monitor.
 Acceptance Speech × Photo: Abhinav Sadu For A Testing Platform for Monitoring Systems for the Power Distribution Grid.
-Acceptance Speech × Photo: Dario Di Cara Acceptance Speech ×
+Acceptance Speech ×

 For his innovative sensors that incorporate the response of plants to a wide range of environmental factors, becoming low, environmentally friendly, biodegradable instruments.